der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|The selector with the condition applied.

 ## <a name="withids~long-ids~"></a>withIds(long[] ids)
-Returns a selector that will return only ad groups with the specified IDs.
+Returns a selector that limits the ad groups that it returns to the specified list of ad groups.

 The resulting selector can be further filtered by applying additional conditions to it.
 All conditions will be 'AND' concatenated including any other ID based conditions.
 For example: